 **Special absentee voting application provisions apply to electors who are indefinitely confined, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

 Voting an absentee ballot in person

-The last day to vote an absentee ballot in the clerk’s office by appointment is:
+The last day to vote an absentee ballot in the clerk’s office is: